-Once established, these plants are drought hardy, but an occasional deep soak during dry spells will help them through the warmer months.
+Once established, lavender is a drought hardy plant.
+An occasional deep soak during dry spells, however, will help them through the warmer months.
 Just don’t overwater – they don’t like wet feet.

 Feed regularly through the flowering season with a liquid fertiliser.
 After flowering, feed with a general purpose, slow-release fertiliser.

 Remove spent flowers and trim lightly after flowering.
 Once plants are established, trim them back by up to one-third.
 This will help rejuvenate the plants and encourage growth.
 If you ever decide you need more lavender in your life, try propagating lavender from cuttings after a routine pruning.

 Also called true or common lavender, it’s actually native to the Mediterranean.
 The small flowers attract bees and butterflies.
 It’s aromatic when brushed against or crushed and is cultivated for its high-quality lavender oil.

 Form: Up to 90cm-high clumps with wispy inflorescences at tips in blue-purple, blue-violet, lavender or white-pink.
 Narrow grey- green to purple-green foliage.

 Climate: Frost tolerant.